MARK PURDY, columnist

 Broncos 27, Seahawks 17.

 When playing at CenturyLink Field, the Seahawks are the best team in football.
 At home, Seattle can weather an early deficit as it did against the 49ers in the NFC Championship game and have the confidence to come back and win.
 At MetLife Stadium, against Peyton Manning, it's a different story.
 With the weather cooperating, even Seattle's defensive backs will find negotiating an endless series of picks and screens to be difficult as the Broncos control the clock and the game.
+Seattle's limited offense will find the going tough against an underrated Denver defense.

 STEVE CORKRAN, NFL writer